lucasbaldezzari/lucasbaldezzari/README.md

 - 👋 Hi, I’m @lucasbaldezzari.
 I'm 38 years old.
 I'm from Argentina but I'm living in Uruguay.
 I'm a Bioengineer, and I have a Master in Data Science.
 I'm a Associate Professor in Universidad Tecnológica (UTEC) from Uruguay.
-- 👀 I’m interested in Neuroscience, specifically in Brain Computer Interfaces, Machine Learning and Data Science.
+- 👀 I’m interested in Signal Processing and Neuroscience, specifically in Brain Computer Interfaces, Machine Learning and Ariticial Intelligence applied to neural data.
 - 🌱 PhD student!
 - 📫 You can reach me sending a message to lucas.baldezzari@utec.edu.uy or in my [linkedin profile](https://www.linkedin.com/in/lucasbaldezzari/).